>> Looking for school supply lists, school fees, back to school events, or enrollment information? Click here!

-There will again be early dismissal the first three days (Aug.
-10-12).
-Grades K-4 will be dismissed at 1:15 p.m.
-Grades 5-12 will be dismissed at 2:40 p.m.
-After that, we will return to regular full-length school days, five days a week (aside from exceptions noted on the school year calendar).
+There will NOT be early dismissal at the start of the 2023-24 school year.
+Starting the first day, we will have regular full-length school days, five days a week (aside from exceptions noted on the school year calendar).

 - First student day:

 - Preschool: Aug.
 14 (orientation / open houses will be set soon, and families will be sent a packet of information)

 - Late drop-off, kindergarten only, Aug.
 9-11

 For the first three days, kindergartners start late, at 8 a.m.!
 Your teacher will be outside your school building to greet students and walk the class in.
 Regular start time starting Aug.
 14 is 7:45 a.m.